Intersubjectivity: Definition

-Intersubjectivity is a term coined by social scientists beginning around 1970 to refer to a variety of types of human interaction.
-The term was introduced to psychoanalysis by George E. Atwood and Robert Stolorow, who consider it a "meta-theory" of psychoanalysis.
-For example, social psychologists Alex Gillespie and Flora Cornish listed at least seven definitions of intersubjectivity (and other disciplines have additional definitions):
+Intersubjectivity is a term coined by social scientists around 1900 to refer to the psychical capacities affording interpersonal communication.
+The term was introduced to psychoanalysis by Jacques Lacan in the 1950s and later argued by George E. Atwood and Robert Stolorow to be central to the "meta-theory" of psychoanalysis.
+As a consequence of this chequered history, social psychologists Alex Gillespie and Flora Cornish have been able to assemble seven different definitions of intersubjectivity: